adobe/aem-core-forms-components/ui.af.apps/src/main/content/jcr_root/apps/core/fd/components/form/actions/reset/v2/reset/README.md

 ## Differences Between Versions

 * From version v1, the only difference is that the reset button now uses the native HTML type of button type reset.
+* The button is initially set to a disabled state and will only be enabled once the entire forms runtime client library has been fully loaded.
+This ensures that the form does not reset prematurely due to incomplete JavaScript initialization.

 ### Use Object
 The reset button component uses the `com.adobe.cq.forms.core.components.models.form.Button` Sling Model for its Use-object.